open-education-hub/methodology/chapters/infrastructure/overview/reading/README.md

 ## Support Infrastructure

-Descrie elementele de infrastructură:
+Present infrastructure components:

-- Folosirea GitHub pentru dezvoltare colaborativă
+- Using GitHub for collaborative edigint
-- Utilitare pentru generare de conținut (media, slide-uri)
+- Tools for generating content (media, slides, post-processing)
-- Componentă (a noastră) de publicare de conținut
+- Component (OpenEdu builder) for building and publishing content
-- Componentă a noastră pentru verificare de submisii
+- Component (vmchecker-next) for automatic submission checking
-- Componente pentru organizarea de quizuri
+- Components to create and present quizzes
-- Validatoare de conținut (linters)
+- Using linters to validate content (Markdown, code, configuration files)
-- Integrare în GitHub de componente de validare de conținut și deployment automat
+- Integrating linters and deployment / publishing rules in GitHub (as GitHub workflows)
-- Forme de recompense digitale
+- Digital rewards
-- Comunicare (canal de Discord, discuții pe GitHub) pe subiect / curs
+- Communication specific to the content (Discord channel, GitHub discussions, mailing list)

 This chapter describes the various technologies used to develop, store, deploy and publish the educational content.